-There is mild prominence of the cranial sites for musculofascial attachment including especially:
+There is no significant prominence of the cranial sites for musculofascial attachment.
+Slight prominence is seen at:

-- the nuchal lines
+- the external occipital protuberance

 - the mastoid processes of the temporal bones

 - the temporal lines

-- the supraorbital tori

-- the masseteric tuberosities of the mandible
+- the supramastoidal crests

-There is a broad ascending mandibular ramus.
-The nasion is smooth, and the supraorbital margins are sharp.
-The inferior border of the mandible is somewhat squared.
+There is a somewhat broad ascending mandibular ramus.
+The nasion is smooth, and the supraorbital margins are blunted.
+The inferior border of the mandible is somewhat rounded.